Camera setup for a better MogScore

 - Compare against your own previous result, not against someone else.

-Run one preview first, then use the guide to decide which retake change to test next.
+Start with one clear photo, then use the guide to decide which setup or style change to test next.